jaylemoigne/banking-system/README.md

 ### Disclaimer

 This project was created using guidelines provided by Bournemouth University, as part of coursework in a Programming unit.
+These guidelines were brief descriptions of what each function should achieve, all other code is mine, unless stated otherwise in comments.
 ## Features

 - **Account Types**: